The Royal Parks has welcomed the conviction of a dog owner who allowed his dog to chase deer in Richmond Park.

 Every year millions of Londoners and tourists visit Richmond Park, the largest of the capital's eight Royal Parks and the biggest enclosed space in London.
 The Park is a National Nature Reserve, London's largest Site of Special Scientific Interest and a European Special Area of Conservation.
 It is home to the beautiful Isabella Plantation, Pembroke Lodge and herds of Red and Fallow deer.

 The Royal Parks are: Bushy Park, The Green Park, Greenwich Park, Hyde Park, Kensington Gardens, The Regent's Park and Primrose Hill, Richmond Park and St James's Park.
-The Royal Parks also manages Victoria Tower Gardens, Brompton Cemetery, Grosvenor Square Gardens and the gardens of 10, 11 and 12 Downing Street.
+The Royal Parks also manages Victoria Tower Gardens, Brompton Cemetery and Grosvenor Square Gardens.

 For media enquiries contact: 0300 061 2128 or firstname.lastname@example.org.